 Automated Governance and Validatio

 Tag management systems have made it extremely easy to build and deploy code, both for programmers and marketers.
 If not properly regulated, however, the ease of deployment can lead to issues with your implementation.
 Massive amounts of tags deployed on multiple sites, with subdomains and different languages operating on different browsers, can make monitoring and maintaining all of these implementations a very sticky job—one that takes thousands of hours of manual spot-checking and validation.

 Thankfully, automation is possible.

 Constant validation allows you to keep your baseline true.

-With an automated QA solution, rule-based scans can be used to run audits on thousands of pages to ensure that your analytics tags are firing correctly, according to the expectations established in your tagging plan.
+As an example, ObservePoint's rule-based scans can be used to run audits on thousands of pages to ensure that your analytics tags are firing correctly, according to the expectations established in your tagging plan.

-Active critical-path monitoring notifies you if your critical paths are functioning properly so that users can move through your site towards conversion.
+In addition, active critical-path monitoring can keep you apprised of any issues keeping critical paths from functioning properly and users moving through your site towards conversion.

 Summary - 7 Steps

 1. Ownership of the tagging plan